My three grateful things

-There was not really a “theme” per se for the shindig but it was for my 11-year-old (aka- “tween”) so I picked some “cool” colors.
-Purple and black; we also did the zebra thing since she loves that right now (which I found out is what she told her friends and so she got a wait for it….. zebra Snuggie.
-Who knew?)
+There was not really a “theme” for the shindig but it was for my 11-year-old (aka- “tween”) so I picked some “cool” colors.
+Purple and black; we also did the zebra thing since she loves that right now.

-I love all these colors and most of this is thanks to no other than Dollar Tree!!
+I love all these colors and most of this is thanks to Dollar Tree!
 See the snack tray with chips?
 Dollar Tree.
-See the cute flowery centerpieces?
+See the cute flower centerpieces?
 Dollar Tree.
 See the cute zebra shapes?
 Hobby Lobby from last week’s room makeover!

 I also found this cute candy dish at Dollar Tree.
-It is only plastic but I loved it and I can reuse it ’til it cracks and who cares?
+It is only plastic, but I loved it and I can reuse it ’til it cracks and who cares?
 Why do I not care?
-Only. a. dollar.
+Dollar Tree!

-Oh, and I fell in love with these adorable straws at DT that were with the Easter gear:
+Oh, and I fell in love with these adorable straws at Dollar Tree that were with the Easter gear:

 and my #3 thing I was most thankful for this weekend–